Tag: books

 Alex steeled herself.
 She plugged her left nostril the way she saw Carrie do it, hovering the right one above the line—just do it!—then she did it, inhaling sharp and hard.

 At first she didn’t feel anything.
 Then she felt jittery.
-She stood up and walked around the living room in circles and she felt like she was buzzing, literally buzzing, her skin vibrating, her lips vibrating, even her eyelashes vibrating.
+She stood up and walked around the living room in circles and lines and circles and triangles and she felt like she was buzzing, literally buzzing, her skin vibrating, her lips vibrating, even her eyelashes vibrating.
 She was so light she was floating.
 They were both watching her but she didn’t care, she didn’t care at all, because she was great and no one could tell her she wasn’t and if they told her she wasn’t then forget them, and, hey, they should all scale the water tower, no!
 They should go to Third Lake, no!
 They should go to Highland Lake, the one with the dock in the middle and swim to the bottom because she’d never swum to the bottom of a lake before and wouldn’t that be amazing?
 They could see all the fish and fauna and what was fauna anyway, and holy crap what if there were bodies at the bottom of the lake!
-And he was laughing and smiling and she zoomed right over and sat on his lap and kissed him hard.
+And he was laughing and smiling and laughing and smiling and she zoomed right over and sat on his lap and kissed him hard.
 She felt her vibrating lips merging with his big soft pillowy lips, and Carrie was somewhere far away saying, “You guys are gonna make me sick.”
 Then they came unglued and his lips stretched across his whole face, saying, “Poor Carrie, we didn’t mean to leave you out, did we?”

 “Of course we did.”